NetCoreTemplates/razor-press/MyApp/_pages/containers.md

 });
 ```

-Where it can now be used in your Markdown documentation:
+After which it can be used in your Markdown documentation:

 #### Input